VicSolWang/eslint-config-wzx-vue/README.md

       "extends": "wzx-vue"
     }

 :bulb: Typescript eslint needs `tsconfig.json` in your project root directory.
+And the config will select the rules of `vue2` or `vue3` according to the vue version installed in your project.

 ## :lock: License